-Silver has a tendency to tarnish, caused by the interaction of air (sulfur-containing gases) with the silver, but why does my silver jewellery not tarnish the same way?
+Silver tends to tarnish, caused by the interaction of air (sulphur-containing gases) with the silver, but why does my silver jewellery not tarnish the same way?
 Most of the jewellery is made of silver with the 925 mark- which is sterling silver.
-It means that it has 92.5% pure silver and 7.5% other metals, mostly copper mixed in.
-This metal oxidizes very fast and it is the number 1 reason for why silver jewellery tarnishes.
-Silver clay or PMC (Precious Metal Clay), has 99.9% pure silver, so it will tarnish- but at a slower rate.
+It means that it has 92.5% pure silver and 7.5% other metals, mainly copper, mixed in.
+This metal oxidizes very fast, and it is the number 1 reason why silver jewellery tarnishes.
+Silver clay, or PMC (Precious Metal Clay), has 99.9% pure silver, so it will tarnish- but at a slower rate.
 The question occurs: why to add copper?
 This metal and other alloys make the silver more durable and longer-lasting.

 2) Polishing cloth.
 Most of the polishing cloths which I saw on the market have a Two-Cloth System for cleaning and polishing.
 Usually the inner cloth removes tarnish, and the external cloth polishes.
 The average time of use is 2 years after they first appear to be dirty.
 I evaluate this method to be a 9/10.